mpkondrashin/cia/README.md

 All checks results are chached to enomerously speed up subsequent checks provided only small portion of files are changed between the runs.

+#### &bull; Folders To Avoid

+CIA offers feature to avoid certain subfolders checks at all

 ### &#x261E; Configurable theshhold for file safety confidence

 Each analysis outcome can be configured separatly as acceptable or not